JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/viewer/3d_viewer.rst

 Description
 -----------

-This node draws points in the 3D viewport based on a list of vectors that defines those points.
+This node draws points in the 3D viewport based on a list of vectors or transformation matrices that defines those points position.

 .. image:: gifs/3d_viewer_node.gif